techninja/cncserver/API.md

 descriptions.
  * If buffer command is not an object, it will be a string to be sent out as serial ASCII data with no extra metadata.
- * Unfortunately because of issues upstream, if being used as a node module with a local callback `bufferUpdateTrigger`, these event updates will no longer be sent.
-This shouldn't need to be the case, but it ensures that commands are sent cleanly to the bot over repeating this data over the stream.
  * _This event can trigger an update with no actual buffer changes._

 * * *